-Dual enrollment is offered every fall and spring semester, and courses offered include foundational college courses such as English composition, Introduction to Psychology, and Introduction to Sociology.
+Dual credit enrollment is offered in the fall, spring, and summer, and courses offered include foundational college courses such as English composition, Introduction to Psychology, and Introduction to Sociology.

 - Earning early college credits can give students flexibility with their first-year course schedule

 - Learning more about Penn State campuses, including the benefits of attending a Penn State campus

 - Early experience as a college student can help develop

 - understand the structure and demands of college-level courses

 To be considered for dual credit enrollment, applicants must be a high school junior or senior with a cumulative grade-point average (GPA) of 3.0.
 Exceptions may be made for promising students who do not meet the above criteria.
 Our review is holistic; we will consider multiple factors, including GPA trajectory, high school attendance, and guidance counselor recommendation.

 If you have specific questions about eligibility, please ask contact Ana Lopez Martinez, Admissions Counselor.